pingcap/tispark/docs/datasource_api_userguide.md

 The TiDB Connector for Spark enables you to use TiDB as the data source of Apache Spark, similar to other data sources (PostgreSQL, HDFS, S3, etc.).

-The TiDB Connector supports Spark 2.3.0+.
+The TiDB Connector supports Spark 2.3.0+ and Spark 2.4.0+.

 ## Interaction Between TiDB and Spark